matthieusb/spring-jhipster-simple-app/README.md

 For load tests with *gatling*, run :

 ```
-mvn gatling:execute
+./gatling_tests.sh
 ```
+This will start the app and then laucnh the load tests on it.

-You'll see some result in your console, but you can go check out the graphs in *target/gatling* afterwards.
+You'll see some result in your console, but you can go check out the graphs in *target/gatling* afterwards and open the index.html for nice looking graphs.

 To generate the checkstyle report (Also see the intellij integration plugin) :